-- (1) A defendant or surety may apply to the court for a remission of a forfeiture of the security amount by: - (a) Filing with the court, and serving upon the District Attorney, a written Motion for Remission of the Judgment or Order of Forfeiture, accompanied by an affidavit stating good cause for the remission; and - (b) If necessary, appearing at a hearing to further inform the court why the Judgment or Order of Forfeiture should be rescinded. - (2) The court may decide to grant or deny the motion without any appearance by the applicant and to notify the applicant by mail of its decision.
-If a hearing is necessary on the Motion for Remission, the court will notify the applicant of the date and time of the hearing.
+- (1) A defendant or surety may apply to the court for a remission of a forfeiture of the security amount pursuant to ORS 135.280(3) by: - (a) Filing with the court, and serving upon the District Attorney, a written Motion for Remission of the Judgment or Order of Forfeiture, accompanied by an affidavit or declaration subject to the penalty of perjury stating good cause for the remission along with any supporting documents; and - (b) If necessary, appearing at a hearing to further inform the court why the Judgment or Order of Forfeiture should be rescinded. - (c) Service may be shown by submission of a certificate of service as set out in UTCR 2.020 or by including within the affidavit or declaration a description of how the information was shared with the District Attorney's office and on what date. - (2) If the court has not received a response from the District Attorney's office within 30 days of the date of service, the court may decide the motion without any hearing or appearance notify the parties by mail of its decision.
+If a hearing is necessary on the Motion for Remission, the court will notify the applicant and the District Attorney's office of the date and time of the hearing.